qrush/motion-settings-bundle/README.md

 ## Contributing

 I couldn't figure out how to test this automatically.
 Run `bundle` to get the gems you need, and then `rake` to generate a RubyMotion app in the iOS simulator, and then open the Settings app.

+If you've added a setting it would be really nice if you could update `screenshot.png` as well!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)